Aayushmaan-24/quicknotes/README.md

 ---

-## Troubleshooting
+## 🧰 Troubleshooting

-- Magic link doesn’t sign you in:
+- ❌ Magic link doesn’t sign you in:
   - Ensure Site URL and Redirect URLs in Supabase match your local origin exactly (e.g., `http://localhost:3000`).
   - Try a hard refresh after clicking the magic link.
-- Insert/Select errors:
+- ❌ Insert/Select errors:
   - Verify `public.notes` exists and RLS policies are applied as above.
   - Open DevTools → Network → check `rest/v1/notes` response for errors.

 ---

-## License
+## 📜 License

-MIT
+This project is open-source under the MIT License — free to use, modify, and share.